 Letchworth Free Church, Norton Way South, Letchworth, Hertfordshire.

-Tickets are £10, (£5 for students) available
+Tickets are £12 on the door, £10 in advance (£5 for students) available

 Save the date - Sunday 14th June 2020.
 More details to come.

 Our annual Come and play day is informal, good fun, and a great way to meet the orchestra, especially if you think you'd like to join us!

 Save the date for Sunday 4th October - details about the programme will appear during 2020.

 The venue is The Letchworth Settlement, Nevells Road, Letchworth Garden City.
 SG6 4UB